-MR. FAMARISS: That that word "surety" be inserted preceding the word"bond" to further clarify it.
-This order as suggested, I believe in the test provision, and stated that a reclamation plant operator would have to come up once a year and petition for a hearing and come before the Commission and go through the expense and procedure that originally included getting a permit.
-I would like to suggest to the Commission that in lieu of that that some provision for for a renewal by consent be placed in the order.
-And as a suggestion--this was very hurriedly written and there may be a loophole in it --that the following words be added to Rule 2, Section a, fourth paragraph, "renewal of permit may be secured by consent of the Commission for an additional period of one year without the necessity of additional hearing or notice."
-MR. GRAHAM: By inspection and recommendation?
+MR. FAMARISS: That that word "surety" be inserted preceding the word "bond" to further clarify it.
+This order as suggested, I believe in the test provision, stated that a reclamation plant operator would have to come up once a year and petition for a hearing and come before the Commission and go through the expense and procedure that originally included getting a permit.
+I would like to suggest to the Commission that in lieu of that that some provision for a renewal by consent be placed in the order.
+And as a suggestion-this was very hurriedly written and there may be a loophole in it- that the following words be added to Rule 2, Section a, fourth paragraph, "Renewal of permit may be secured by consent of the

+MR. GRAHAM.
+By inspection and recommendation?
 It occurred to me by inspection of your plant and a recommendation by somebody.